Rahmati1989/Rahmati1989/README.md

   Tinkering with interaction on https://replit.com/

 Here are some ideas to get you started:
 - 🔭 I'm currently working on ...
-Back-End Mini Projects
+Personal Projects
 - 🌱 I’m currently learning ...
-Python & CS
+Highl level programming languages
 - 👯 I’m looking to collaborate on ...
 ReactJS
 - 🤔 I’m looking for help with ...
 Algorithm
 - 💬 Ask me about ...
 Web Devolpment
 - 📫 How to reach me: ... (https://www.linkedin.com/in/rafiullah-rahmati-70958118a/), RahmatiRafi@gmail.com
 - 😄 Pronouns: ...
 He/Him
 - ⚡ Fun fact: ...
-I am about to finish my school.
+I love teaching.
 \
 &nbsp;
 ## Front End